evanwill/_drafts/_notes/github-actions2.md

 ```

-Create the Gemfile, then run `jekyll s` to automatically generate the Gemfile.lock, and commit them both.
+Create the Gemfile, then run `bundle install` to generate the Gemfile.lock, and commit them both.

 ## 2. Action YML